nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2023.md

 ### Factorize Email Sending Code

-## Compatibility with custom jndi sessions
+## Compatibility with Custom jndi Sessions

 Compatibility has been ensured for users that contributed a custom jndi session name via a general settings contribution.
  A JndiSMTPMailSender is contributed on the fly at server start and a warning will be given so users can be aware they need to contribute their own MailSender.